 The day I stopped by, I hung out by the front door to get a glimpse into the lobby where Buddy is busted for reentering.
 A must visit first stop.

-Also known as “Gimbels Department Store,” this semi-abandoned building on Fifth Avenue is the Gimbels Elf Location, and is such a cool place to visit in person.
-Just imagine the massive nutcracker on the side and you’ve got it.
+Also known as “Gimbels Department Store,” this semi-abandoned building on 5th Avenue and East 30th Street is the Gimbels Elf Location, and is such a cool place to visit in person.

-Some fun trivia– New Line Cinema Elf director John Favreau wanme decided to recreate the vibe of Gimbels, a department store competitor of Macy’s that went out of business decades prior.
-Shady but funny AF move on his part!
+Some fun trivia– New Line Cinema Elf director John Favreau decided to recreate the vibe of Gimbels for the movie.
+Gimbles was a department store competitor of Macy’s that went out of business decades prior.

-4. Pine Bank Arch Bridge– Central Park
+4. Throw Snoballs At The Pine Bank Arch Bridge In Central Park

 I have been running by this bridge for the past couple of years COMPLETELY oblivious to the fact it is in the best Christmas movie of all time!
 Right near West 62nd Street in Central Park, you will find the Pine Bank Arch Bridge.

-This is, of course, from the very memorable snowball fight scene (not too far from the family apartment in Central Park West).
 While there hasn’t been much snow in New York in recent years (yikes), this is one of the best elf filming lcoations to get away from the hustle and bustle of midtown.

 Not too far away, you’ll find Bethesda Terrace.
 This is where Buddy and Santa have their big show down with the Central Park rangers.
-This scene is filmed in the dark, so it’s a bit less memorable scenery wise, but is definitely worth a visit if you’re in thearea.
+(Ug the park rangers!!!)

-5. Queensboro Bridge
+5. Have A NYC Stroll To Queensboro Bridge

 This one is a little rogue, but the views are impeccable.
 After he ruins his dad’s big sales meeting (“Oh, you’re an angry elf!”), Buddy takes a pensive walk around New York.
 All the way to Queens.